EXPLAINER-Heatstroke or COVID-19? Similar symptoms could confuse at Olympics

 Compounding the problem, wearing masks, a key prevention measure against the coronavirus, can raise body temperatures in the heat of the summer.

-That puts not only spectators but emergency responders at risk, Yokoburi said, calling for organisers to bar spectators from the Games.
+That puts not only spectators but emergency responders at risk, Yokobori said, calling for organisers to bar spectators from the Games.

 Tokyo 2020 have already blocked spectators from overseas but are yet to announce whether locals will be able to attend.

-"When we take care of heatstroke patients, we also have to protect ourselves with heavy protective gear, because we cannot separate COVID-19 with heatstroke," Yokoburi said.
+"When we take care of heatstroke patients, we also have to protect ourselves with heavy protective gear, because we cannot separate COVID-19 with heatstroke," Yokobori said.
 "That makes us so stressed."

 (Reporting by Ju-min Park; Editing by Jane Wardell)